KAJI - User Guide

 - You can only edit content on the level below the one you are on.

-refers to the index number shown in the displayed content list. - The
+- The MODULE_INDEXrefers to the index number shown in the displayed content list.

 Example: